afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ```
 <br/>

-You can visit [http://localhost:3000](http://localhost:3000) to see the defaut express web app... but we are here for the API so lets move on!
+You can visit [http://localhost:3000](http://localhost:3000) to see the defaut express web app... but we are here for the API so let's move on!

 ### Create Postgresql Database